-If you’re looking to make Valentine’s Day a fun and memorable one this year, we’ve gathered some great gift and date ideas for inspiration.
+If you’re looking for a fun and memorable date this year, we’ve gathered some great gift and ideas for inspiration.
 Whether your significant other is a fashionista, foodie or adventure seeker, we’ve got you covered!

 #1 Go on a deluxe dinner cruise